Antonio313/Reufolio-Redesigned/DEPLOYMENT.md

 - Check EmailJS service is active
 - Review browser console for errors

+### Custom Domain Not Working

+**CNAME Error - "Invalid Record Data" (GoDaddy)**

+If GoDaddy shows "Invalid Record Data" when adding a CNAME:
+- **Problem:** GoDaddy doesn't allow CNAME records at the root domain (`@`)
+- **Solution:** Use `www` subdomain instead (see Domain Setup → Option A)
+- **Alternative:** Switch to Cloudflare for apex domain support (see Domain Setup → Option B)

+**DNS Propagation Takes Time**

+After adding DNS records:
+- Changes can take 5 minutes to 48 hours to propagate
+- Use [DNS Checker](https://dnschecker.org) to verify propagation
+- Try accessing your domain in incognito/private mode

 ### 404 Errors on Refresh

 This shouldn't happen with Vite preview, but if it does:
 - Ensure `railway.json` uses the correct start command
 - Check Railway logs for routing issues

+### Site Not Accessible / CORS Errors

+**No CORS configuration needed!** Your site is a static frontend application that works on any domain:
+- Railway default domain: Works immediately
+- Custom domains: Work once DNS is configured
+- EmailJS handles its own CORS automatically

+If you see CORS errors, they're from EmailJS:
+- Verify environment variables are set in Railway
+- Check EmailJS dashboard for service status

 ## Configuration Files